sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/academic-fraud.md

 # Academic Fraud and Artificial Intelligence

 ## Plagiarism
-One of the immediate concerns regarding academic fraud academic fraud is the use of Large Language Models (LLMs) that generate convincing and coherent text that students and researchers can pass off as original work.
+One of the immediate concerns regarding academic fraud is the use of Large Language Models (LLMs) that generate convincing and coherent text that students and researchers can pass off as original work.
 The growth and inclusion of generative text into academic articles has been widespread, particularly in